 Once you have chosen your travel destination, you will need to decide whether you want to explore independently or travel with a tour group of some kind.
 Here are some things to consider when deciding whether a tour group is right for you.

+- Access to unusual or overcrowded destinations - If you want to visit Antarctica, you will have to go with a tour group.
+Fortunately, you can find tours going to Antarctica, Vietnam, and many other exotic places.
+Tour operators can set up trips to just about anywhere, even to places most individuals can’t reach on their own.
 Popular sights, such as the Vatican Museums in Rome, are so crowded during peak months that many would-be visitors are turned away after spending hours in line.
 Tour groups have their own access times and entrances.
 If standing in line is difficult for you, or if you have limited time available to visit your “must-see” attractions, you can maximize your sightseeing value by traveling with a tour group.

 - Worry-free travel - Some travelers like the challenge of solving problems themselves.
 If you would rather worry about what to wear to dinner than where to eat, a group tour can provide a stress-free travel experience.